 They are also excellent hunters and will work together to raid a crocodile’s nest, with one lizard distracting the mother and the other stealing the eggs.
 Monitor lizards have incredibly strong jaws and will grip tightly without letting go, they also secrete poisonous toxins in their saliva that harms their prey.
 Being carnivores they’ll eat anything from eggs to small mammals, fish, other small reptiles and birds.

 Nile monitor lizards are ingenious in their breeding methods they use their sharp claws to dig into a termite mound where they lay their eggs.
-The hard-working termites then close the hole and provide a secure temperature controlled nest for the eggs, once the eggs hatch they then feast on the termites before making their way out of the mound.
+The hard-working termites then close the hole and provide a secure temperature-controlled nest for the eggs, once the monitor eggs hatch they then feast on the termites before making their way out of the mound.

-As you can see there’s far more to these sandy brown or greenish lizards than meets the eye, incredibly intelligent and downright crafty, keep a look out for them while at our lodge Elephant’s Eye, Hwange.
+As you can see there’s far more to these sandy brown or greenish lizards than meets the eye, incredibly intelligent and downright crafty.
+Keep a look out for them while at Nantwich Eco Lodge in Hwange.

 If you have an interest in these sorts of creatures and other reptiles then talk to your guide whilst on your game drives and guided walks.
 Your safari experience is not just about the big five and seeing the larger mammals of Africa.
 And if you can inspire your safari guide with your interests, he or she will go out of their way to find the animals for you and explain their unique lifestyles and roles in the ecosystem.

 Enquire and look out for smaller animals and birds and you will be amazed at the variety Africa has to offer.
 As you move from one safari lodge to the next the diversity of the ecosystems will change dramatically as will the variations in the animal life and species you will see.
 So the bird and reptile life will be vastly different on the Khwai River in Botswana verses Mana Pools and the mighty Zambezi.